mayfield/ycalc/README.md

 Feeling inspired, I found the source code on Wayback Machine and have placed it here for the world to enjoy again.

-This program, that began life 34 years ago, builds and runs perfectly in 2023 with just a couple cosmetic changes.
+This program, that began life 34 years ago, builds and runs in 2023 with just a couple cosmetic changes.
 Think about that...
-We live in an age of package lock files, rampant deprecations and constant compatibility regressions in our projects.
-We live in dependency hell and an era where it's considered taboo to write a single line of code that might already exist in some poorly maintained upstream library.
+We live in an age of package lock files, rampant upstream library deprecations and compatibility regressions of all types.
+Most modern projects start to fester after just a few months if not properly maintained, yet ycalc still runs and builds decades later!

 I hope we can all take some inspiration from this great calculator of old.
 It is a wonderful open-source contribution to the world by Ulf Nordquist,